danilat/externalized-telegram-notifications-action/README.md

-# Externalized Telegram Notifications-action action
+# Externalized Telegram Notifications Action

 [GitHub Action](https://github.com/features/actions) that send messages to Telegram, previously retrieves the message content from an external url.
 Html (default mode) or markdown formats are both supporte in the retrieved content for the message.